jy615/newsproject/README.md

 2. Ensure that the API is working for my project.
 Start coding!
 3. Keep testing and ensure that defects are recognized as soon as possible.
 4. Deployment time.

+# Moving On...
+Use Firebase to store user's name and email or use axios to post the data to an API